JakubSzuber/Local-Monuments-Website/README.md

 ## Docker Swarm commands

-You can deploy locally this app in the Swarm cluster by creating containers one by one by using docker commands in a shell instead of using a Docker Swarm Stack.
+You can deploy locally this app in the Swarm cluster by creating containers one by one by using Docker Swarm Commands in a shell instead of using a Docker Swarm Stack.
 Remember that the order of the command is important!

 > **Note**
 > If you decided to use Swarm commands instead of Swarm Stack (docker-stack.yml) then you won't have a few functionalities.
 More specifically - with the below commands you won't have functionalities of "placement:" part that specify the max replicas per node and the type of nodes that can take the replicas.
 Moreover number of replicas deployed is limited to one.
-Of course if you want those features and more you can use your own commands to have exac resources based on your needs.
+Of course if you want those features and more you can use your own commands to have exact resources that you want based on your needs.

-First create a bridge network for the containers (you can additionally add flags to specify your gateway, network's private IPv4, and subnet mask e.g. "--gateway 127.0.0.1" --subnet 127.0.0.1/24):
+First create a overlay network for the containers (you can additionally add flags to specify your gateway, network's private IPv4, and subnet mask e.g. "--gateway 127.0.0.1" --subnet 127.0.0.1/24):
 ```shell
 docker network create --driver overlay monuments_net
 ```